-- Candidate committees should select "Candidate" instead of "Individual" as the contributor type when reporting contributions from its own candidate. - Use the Fair Market Value for non-monetary (in-kind) contributions. - Records must be kept for 180 days after the election, unless a complaint is filed then records must be kept until the complaint is settled (LLC affirmations must be kept for one year after the election).
+- Modify "Fish Bowls" & "Pass the Hat" events to avoid anonymous contributions/donations - anonymous contributions may not be kept must be given to an IRS recognized charity or forwarded to the State Treasurer's office (see CPF Rule 10.8). - Use the Fair Market Value for non-monetary (in-kind) contributions. - Records must be kept for 180 days after the election, unless a complaint is filed then records must be kept until the complaint is settled (LLC and Cover Organization affirmations must be kept for one year after the election).